Jacob-J-Richards/DS_DA_Projects/Time-Series_Transactions-Failures_Anomoly-Detection/Results_and_analysis.md

 ## Transaction Failures Anamoly Detection
-Given: the following Data sheet (abbreviated) containing transaction observations grouped by combinations of categorical variables, number of transactions, how many were sucessfull, and the hour in which the observation occured.
+Given: the following data sheet (abbreviated) containing transaction observations grouped by combinations of categorical variables, number of transactions, how many were sucessfull, and the hour in which the observation occured.

 Goal: Something went wrong in the last 72 hours, find out what happened.

 ![data](https://github.com/user-attachments/assets/3367830e-ba1f-490e-8db1-e219e7a87075)

 Calculate and append failure totals and percentages by hour.

 ``` r
 failure_percent <- numeric(nrow(transactions))